International Women Day’s learning toolkit

 - What are ways we can empower women and girls?

-- Why does gender equality matter and how can we continue to make progress?
+- Why does achieving gender equality matter and how can we continue to make progress?

 - What would Canada be like today if women had not won the right to vote?
 What other rights might be affected?

-- What would happen if there were more women involved in politics?
+- What do you think would happen if there were more women involved in politics?

-- What can Canadians do to defend human rights for women and girls living around the world?
+- What can people in Canada do to defend human rights for women and girls living in Canada?

-- What can men and boys do to help eliminate gender inequality?
+- What role do men and boys have in achieving gender equality?

-- Have you observed gender inequality in your own life?
-Provide some real-life examples.
+- Have you ever observed gender inequality in your own life?

-- How does gender inequality affect women's prosperity and Canada's economy?
+- How does gender inequality affect women’s and girl’s opportunities to thrive and hold back Canada's economy?

-- Why are there fewer women in leadership positions?
+- Why do you think there are there fewer women in leadership positions?
 What can be done to change this?

-- What can men and boys do to help eliminate gender inequality
+- How can men and boys get involved with addressing gender inequality?

 Lead activities in the classroom

-Address a gender equality issue by creating a public service announcement (PSA) campaign.
+Address a gender equality issue by creating a Public Service Announcement.
 Ask students to brainstorm common gender stereotypes and suggest ideas for overcoming them, or to identify how the school can become more inclusive for people of all genders.
-Students can create visuals, such as posters and digital media, to promote their messaging either in print or online.
+Students can create visuals, such as posters and digital media, to promote their messaging either in print or online. - Women role models and leaders

 Screen a movie or documentary film that deals with gender equality issues.
 Create a list of questions for students to consider beforehand and encourage them to take notes throughout the screening.
-Host a discussion session after the movie to explore the film's themes and messages and share students' reactions and opinions.
+Get students to have small discussions in groups after watching the movie.
+They can talk about the film's themes and messages, share their reactions and opinions, and then each group can give a report-back summarizing their top points. - Put on a skit or performance

 Students can create a museum that celebrates women's achievements by creating posters and exhibits for the classroom or an online gallery.
-Create categories or themes for achievement, such as arts, politics or science, and strive to create a museum that includes women of different time periods and cultural backgrounds.
+Create categories or themes for achievement, such as arts, politics or science, and strive to create a museum that includes women of different time periods (past to present) and cultural backgrounds. - Host a guest speaker (virtual or in person)

-Invite a guest speaker from a local women's organization or someone who works on gender equality issues in the community or in government to provide a presentation for students.
-Ask the speaker to talk to students about the challenges facing women and girls, as well as emerging ideas, solutions and promising practices for how to address them.
-Arrange to have a question and answer period following the discussion.
+Invite a guest speaker from a local women's organization or someone who works on gender equality issues in the community or in government to give a presentation on their work.
+The speaker can engage students on what they do in their line of work and how it relates to women’s rights or gender equality, along with the challenges facing women and girls in their field.
+The speaker could also talk about emerging ideas that impact women and girls, bring forward any solutions they might have, along with promising practices for how to address the challenges. - Create art pieces

-Encourage students to channel their creativity towards an art project that expresses their feelings about feminism and gender equality.
+Students can lean into their creativity by making an art piece that expresses their feelings about feminism, gender equality, gender identity and gender expression.
 Students can work together to create a mural, mosaic, sculpture or a vision board that depicts an important human rights issue or marks important milestones in the quest for equality.

 Page details